fluidattacks/makes/docs/src/api/builtins/deploy.md

         It overrides the one specified
         in the Batch job definition.
         Additional arguments can be propagated when running this module output.
+    - dryRun: `bool`  (Optional Attr) (Not supported on nextJob) Do not send any job.
+Only check the correctness of the pipeline definition.
     - definition: `str`
         Name of the Batch job definition
         that we will use as base for submitting the job.